 DISCUSSION: The two main features of the Avon Bypass Project (the bypass and the upstream levees) can be considered separately.
 The bypass channel would provide higher levels of protection primarily to the agricultural land downstream of Mount Vernon and could be an independently added item.
 However, because of the high local cost, the adverse reaction toward taking agricultural land in order to construct a flood control channel, and environmental objections, it is doubtful that locals will support the bypass channel portion of the Avon Bypass Project.
 However, there continues almost unanimous public support for additional urban flood protection along the Skagit River near Mount Vernon and Burlington.
 The aim of amending the Skagit River Levee and Channel Improvement Project, is to allow combining into one project all flood control structures along the river.
-Accordingly, that work authorized under the Avon Bypass which is needed and strongly supported by the public would be brought under the Advance Engineering and Design umbrella of the Skagit River levees, since the Avon Bypass, as such, has not been funded for Advance Engineering and Design and probably will not be.
+Accordingly, that work authorized under the Avon Bypass which is needed and strongly supported by the public would be brought under the Advance Engineering and Design umbrella of the Skagit River levees, since the Avon Bypass, as such, has not been funded for Advance Engineering and Design and Probably will not be.

 The proposed shifting of the upper levee system from the Avon Bypass Project to the Levee and Channel Improvement Project would be prudent since it would provide an incremental increase in flood protection, that would be compatible with any forseen future project that might be developed for additional incremental flood protection - including the bypass channel.
-We expect that the estimated cost, given in the proposed legislation as \$12 million, would be offset by an attendent incremental rise in benefits and could, in fact, result in an increase in the benefit-to-cost ratio of the present Levee and Channel Improvement Project.
+We expect that the estimated cost, given in the proposed legislation as \$12 million, would be offset by an attendant incremental rise in benefits.
+Based upon updating of information from old reports, the benefit-to-cost ratio of the levee extension is about 1.3 to 1.
+The detailed flood damage appraisal which is being performed as part of the Levee and Channel Improvement Project may increase the flood damage reduction benefits due to increased development in the area.
+In any event, each levee increment will be economically justified.